Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Introduction

 \subsection{Outline of our Contributions}

-We model a shared vehicle system as a continuous-time Markov chain that tracks the number of vehicles (units) at each station (node), and use this framework to study a variety of pricing and control problems.
-We use pricing as a primary example to illustrate our methodology and present extensions to other controls in Section \ref{sec:extensions}.
+We model a shared vehicle system with $m$ vehicles and $n$ stations as a continuous-time finite-state Markov chain that tracks the number of vehicles (units) at each station (node), and use this to study a variety of pricing and control problems.
+In Section \ref{sec:pricing} we illustrate our methodology for the vanilla setting of maximizing a single objective (e.g., throughput, revenue, or welfare) using prices, without travel times.
+In Sections~\ref{ssec:delay} and~\ref{sec:applications} we apply our framework to a broad spectrum of controls and constraints.

-A brief description of our model is as follows (cf. Section \ref{sec:model} for details).
-Each station in the system observes a Poisson arrival of customers.
-Arriving customers draw a value and a destination from some known distribution.
-Upon arrival at a station, the customer is quoted a price and one of three scenarios occurs: i) the customer is not willing to pay the price, i.e. the price exceeds her value, and she leaves the system, ii) the customer is willing to pay the price but no unit is available at the node; therefore she again leaves the system, or iii) the customer is willing to pay the price, and a vehicle is available.
-A ride occurs only in the final case with the vehicle moving to the customer’s destination.
-The state of the continuous-time Markov chain at the origin and the destination is then instantaneously updated.
-This describes the basic dynamics under which we aim to maximize the long-run average performance, measured by the throughput, the social welfare, or the revenue obtained in steady-state.
-Unfortunately, this problem is non-convex even in very basic settings (cf. Section \ref{ssec:non_concave}), thereby posing technical hurdles for optimization.
+A brief description of the vanilla model is as follows (see Section \ref{sec:model} for details): Each station in the system observes a Poisson arrival process of customers.
+Arriving customers draw a ride-valuation and destination from some known distribution.
+Upon arrival at a station, the customer is quoted a price and one of three scenarios occurs:\\ i) The customer is not willing to pay the price, i.e. the price exceeds her value.\\ ii) The customer is willing to pay the price but no unit is available at the node.\\ iii) The customer is willing to pay the price, and a vehicle is available. \\ In the first two cases, the customer immediately exits the system at her source station; in the final case, she engages a vehicle to take her to her destination station, and then leaves the system.
+Thus, in the first two cases, the system state remains unchanged; in the third, the number of vehicles at the origin is decremented by one, and at the destination is incremented by one, instantaneously.
+This describes the basic dynamics under which we aim to maximize the long-run average performance.
+The prices can depend on the current state of the system.
+Consequently, the resulting optimization problem is high-dimensional, and moreover, is not convex (see Section \ref{ssec:queuemodel}).

-In Section~\ref{sec:pricing}, we propose a simple pricing policy, based on optimizing over a novel convex relaxation, which we term \emph{elevated flow relaxation}.
-Our relaxation separately tackles non-convexities appearing in both the objective and the constraints.
-For the objective, we identify a concave pointwise upper bound which we call \emph{elevated objective}.
-For the constraints, we derive a natural convex relaxation on the rates at which customers are served.
-As the elevated objective is bounded below by the original objective, optimal solutions in the elevated optimization problem are bounded below in value by optimal solutions in the original optimization problem.